BrodyAcquilano/urban-resource-map-dev/README.md

    > 🔐 Do not commit your `.env` file — it is ignored by `.gitignore`.

+✅ In local development, a proxy handles /api requests, so VITE_API_URL is optional if using localhost.

 4. **Start the development servers**:
    ```bash
    npm run dev